TechSmith/ThirdParty-Packages-vcpkg/custom-ports/soundpipe/README.md

 .\build-package.ps1 -PackageName soundpipe
 ```

-## Integration
+## Integration with CommonCpp

-Once the package builds successfully in CI, CommonCpp can consume it via find_package(soundpipe).
+Once the package builds successfully in CI, CommonCpp's `AddSoundpipe.cmake` can:
+- Use `find_package(soundpipe)` to locate the pre-built vcpkg package
+- Fall back to building from source if vcpkg package not found